 While many shoppers have a specific item in mind, not all visitors are that confident.
 Nielsen Norman defines five sorts of e-commerce shoppers, one of which is the “browser.”
 Browsers are not always seeking something specific.
 Rather, they are searching around to see if they can find anything fascinating.

-E-commerce websites can assist shoppers in the discovery stage by displaying new or best-selling products and allowing them to swiftly and easily view product categories.
+UX/UI designers for E-commerce should keep in mind that shoppers in the discovery stage by displaying new or best-selling products and allowing them to swiftly and easily view product categories.

 5. Encourage Discovery Mode Visitors